 “The line between greatness and villainy is as thin as a garrote wire.”

-The premise of this book is so interesting: the Otherworld is a realm where all those creatures that we thought were fictional live.
+The premise of this book is so interesting: the Otherworld is a realm where all those creatures that we thought were fictional exist.
 Goblins, werewolves, vampires, and more are all real!
-The worldbuilding for tinkers and the technological advances that the Otherworld has made with the harnessing of witchlight was really interesting but I found that outside of the witchlight the worldbuilding was nonexistant.
+The worldbuilding for tinkers and the technological advances that the Otherworld has made with the harnessing of witchlight was really interesting but I found that outside of the witchlight the worldbuilding was non-existent.